concordbands/concordbands/content/home/accomplishments.md

 widget = "accomplishments"  # Do not modify this line! active = true  # Activate this widget? true/false

-title = "Awards"
+title = "Awards & Recognition"
-subtitle = "...and Recognition"
+subtitle = ""

 # Order that this section will appear in.
 weight = 15